Years ago, product designers realized that throwing in new designs without consulting with the manufacturing team is a total waste of time.

-Find out how you can reconcile differences between your sales and marketing team and earn a better competitive advantage through their alignment.
+How can you reconcile differences between your sales and marketing team and earn a better competitive advantage through their alignment?

 One of the most under-discussed reasons behind the misalignment of sales and marketing is the fact that both departments operate with different goals and key performance metrics.

 Here, alignment means gaining practical insights for both departments and making adjustments accordingly.

 The alignment of sales and marketing allows both to understand each other’s mission.
 This means sales would be able to define their expectations from marketing and articulate it clearly.

 Similarly, marketing would know what kind of results sales is looking for.
 Knowing each other is the foundation of a strong bond.